mediafinger/rabbitmq_info/PITCHME.md

 When a queued message expires or is rejected by the consumer.

 * define an `x-dead-letter-exchange` when declaring the queue
-* the message headers will be changed
 * messages stay in the dead-letter queue for inspection, unless it they expire or handled by a consumer
 * handling processing failure with dead-letter queues is simpler and safer than burdening the consumer client with it
-* having only message of one type in the queue makes error handling easier
+* having only messages of one type in the queue makes error handling easier
+* the message headers will be changed
 * could be combined with a delayed retry strategy: https://github.com/rabbitmq/rabbitmq-delayed-message-exchange

 ---